Petya Dubarova: Death

-According to her English teacher, the day after her funeral, Petya's school woke up to walls covered in graffiti such as "Mamka vi!"
+According to Dubarova's English teacher, the day after her funeral, Petya's school woke up to walls covered in graffiti such as "Mamka vi!"
 (F*ck you/Motherf*ckers!) and "Teachers murderers!" (near the teachers' room).
-The local poet Veselin Andreev partially accuses the teachers as well, by quoting Dubarova's mother's words at the funeral: "They killed my child!".
+The local poet Veselin Andreev accused the teachers as well, by quoting Dubarova's mother's words at the funeral: "They killed my child!".